 How are my Business Rates calculated?

 The rateable value of a property is generally based on its estimated open market rental value on a specific date.
-If you are considering buying or leasing a commercial property you can view potential rates changes online.
+If you are considering buying or leasing a commercial property you can view potential rates changes on the government website.

 What if I do not agree with my rateable value?

 By law we must base your rates charges on the rateable value entered in the Valuation Roll.
-Any queries regarding the rateable value of your property should be referred by email to the Assessor [email protected]
+If you have any questions about the rateable value of your property, email email@example.com

 How do I pay?